defisapiens/decentrapay/README.md

   - apiKey - The API key to verify that the invoice creator is trusted (it not stored in the database)
   - currency - Currency of the invoice.
 Only DAI is supported at the moment. (optional)
-  - merchant - The information on merchant (optional)
+  - merchant - The information about the merchant (optional)
        - name - The merchant’s name
        - address - The address to be displayed in the invoice
   - items - an array containing the invoice items.
 DaiPay calculates totalAmount for all items and stores it with the invoice.